 nyb wheels are dynamically balanced when fabricated.
 Fully assembled fans are test run at operating speeds to check the entire assembly for conformance to nyb vibration limits.
 Nevertheless, all units must be adequately supported for smooth operation.
 Ductwork or stacks should be independently supported as excess weight may distort the fan housing and cause contact between moving parts.
 Where vibration isolators are used, consult the nyb certified drawing for proper location and adjustment.
-[Access panels should be provided in the ductwork immediately adjacent to the fan inlet and outlet to facilitate inspection and maintenance of internal parts.]

-Slab-Mount Units
+Slab-Mounted Units